 Ready to get started?
 Download a copy of Desert Financial’s Switch Kit

 2. Track Your Transactions

 Nobody wants to have their paychecks sent to an old account or have an automatic payment bounce.
-Prepare for a smooth transition to your new bank by going over the past year of your transaction history to make note of things like automatic payments, deposits and subscriptions.
+Prepare for a smooth transition to your new bank or credit union by going over the past year of your transaction history to make note of things like automatic payments, deposits and subscriptions.

 Use this checklist to make moving your money easier:

 - Direct deposits, including automatic deposit of paychecks, alimony or child support, recurring transfers from linked accounts and government benefit payments.

 - Subscriptions, including recurring payments for gym memberships, streaming services, magazines, etc. (Keep in mind that charges for these services may be billed monthly, quarterly or annually.)

 - Linked accounts, and recurring transfers to any other accounts.

 - Automatic bill payments, including utilities, credit cards, mortgage payments and student loans.

 - Digital wallet and payment apps, including person-to-person payment apps like PayPal and Venmo.